pion/website/content/en/blog/fec-with-pion.md

    Redundancy steals bandwidth from the link.
 If you add 20% FEC without raising the send cap, You must drop video resolution or audio quality to make room.

 2. **Congestion-control back-pressure**
-   GCC count FEC bytes as real media.
+   Congestion control algorithms count FEC bytes as real media.
 If the connection is already near capacity, enabling FEC can trip congestion control and lower the overall bitrate.

 3. **Mismatch with loss pattern**
    Random 1-2% loss is where light FEC shines.
 But for example, 10% bursts every few hundred ms requires high parity, which is often end up worse than just using RTX.